 Landlords who rent out properties in five or more counties are required to post a bond with the Secretary of State equal to the amount held, or $250,000, whichever is lower.
 Tenants must get written notice of any modifications to the security deposit arrangement within 30 days, unless the landlord oversees four or fewer units.

-If a landlord fails to follow these rules they will be legal repercussions.
+If a landlord fails to follow these rules there will be legal repercussions.

 3. Notice Requirements

-According to Florida security deposit law, landlords must provide tenants with a written notice within 30 days of receiving the security deposit.
+According to the law, landlords must provide tenants with a written notice within 30 days of receiving the security deposit.

 4. Reasons to Withhold a Tenant’s Security Deposit in Florida